-It is RBC’s policy to provide equal employment opportunity, initiate affirmative action principles and provide a workplace free from discrimination for all individuals without regard to their race, color, religion, creed, national origin, sex, age, disability, marital status, civil or same sex union (as defined by applicable state law), sexual orientation, gender identity, gender expression, pregnancy or pregnancy-related conditions, genetic information, citizenship, status as a disabled, recently separated, other protected or Armed Forces service medal veteran, membership or activity in a local human rights commission, status with regard to public assistance or any other factors protected by applicable federal, state or local legislation.
+It is RBC’s policy to provide equal employment opportunity, initiate affirmative action principles and provide a workplace free from discrimination for all individuals without regard to their race, color, religion, creed, sex, sexual orientation, gender identity, national origin, age, disability, marital status, pregnancy or pregnancy-related condition, civil or same sex union (as defined by applicable state law), gender expression, familial status, genetic information, citizenship, status as a disabled, recently separated, active duty wartime or campaign badge or Armed Forces service medal veteran, membership or activity in a local human rights commission, status with regard to public assistance or any other factors protected by applicable federal, state or local legislation.

-RBC will provide equal employment opportunity in all of its recruitment and selection processes and terms and conditions of employment including hire, promotion, transfer, demotion, training, benefits, compensation, job assignment, lay off and termination without regard to any applicant’s or employee’s legally-protected factors.
-RBC will provide reasonable accommodation to the known physical or mental limitations of an otherwise qualified disabled applicant or employee that will enable that individual to perform the essential functions of a job.
+RBC provides equal employment opportunity in all of its recruitment and selection processes and terms and conditions of employment including hire, promotion, transfer, demotion, training, benefits, compensation, job assignment, lay off and termination without regard to any applicant’s or employee’s legally-protected factors.
+All of RBC’s employment decisions are based on only valid job requirements.
+In addition, RBC provides reasonable accommodation to the known physical and mental limitations of an otherwise qualified disabled applicant or employee that will enable that individual to perform the essential functions of a job.

-Any applicant or employee who has questions or concerns about this policy statement, would like to request a reasonable accommodation to perform the essential functions of his/her job or believes that he or she has been treated in a manner that is prohibited under this policy statement must contact his/her manager, HR Contact (HR Employee Support at 1-866-477-3783 can provide you with this information) or the Manager, EEO/Affirmative Action (USAAEEO@rbc.com), during normal business hours.
+Any applicant or employee who has questions or concerns about this policy statement, would like to request a reasonable accommodation to perform the essential functions of his/her job or believes that he/ she has been treated in a manner that is prohibited under this policy statement must contact his/her manager, HR Contact, (HR Advice at 1-866-477-3783 can provide you with this information) or Employee Relations during normal business hours.

 RBC prohibits retaliation of any kind against any applicants or employees who exercise their rights under any equal employment opportunity, affirmative action or anti-discrimination laws or regulations, including the right to make a protected report or compliant, the right to assist others in making a protected report or compliant or providing information in connection with an investigation of alleged discriminatory conduct.